polyfy/polylith/readme.md

 The Polylith tool doesn’t include a `build` command.
 That’s because we don’t want the tool to restrict our build pipeline in any way.
-Instead, the tool lets us choose our own way to build our Polylith artefacts for our particular pipeline; which could be with simple build scripts, all the way to cloud-based build tools.
+Instead, the tool lets us choose our own way to build our Polylith artifacts for our particular pipeline; which could be with simple build scripts, all the way to cloud-based build tools.

 Let's say we want to create an executable jar file out of the `command-line` project.